 Bilateral Economic Relations

 Bulgaria is a member of the European Union.
 Upon its accession to the EU, the country adopted regulations and standards that conform to EU norms.
-U.S. companies conduct business across the major industry sectors, and the business climate is generally positive.
-The top foreign investor in Bulgaria is a U.S. company.
+U.S. companies conduct business across the major industry sectors.
 The United States and Bulgaria have a treaty on avoidance of double taxation and a bilateral investment treaty.
 U.S. citizens traveling on a U.S. passport for business or tourism purposes can enter and stay in Bulgaria for up to 90 days in a 6-month period without requiring issuance of a visa.

 Bulgaria's Membership in International Organizations